vladislav-tkach/Booliverse/README.md

 ### Prerequisites

-I hate prerequisites/dependencies that you have to install only to build sinle project and not use in any other way.
-So the only thing you will need to build this project is the C++ toolkit i.e. CMake, build tool and C++ compiler of your choice.
-If you don't have any tool needed installed on your PC you have two options:
+I hate prerequisites/dependencies that you have to install globally on your PC only to build signle project and not use it anymore.
+Therefore the only thing you will need to build this project is the C++ toolkit i.e. CMake, build tool and C++ compiler of your choice. (<a href="#how-to-use-a-toolkit-without-installing-it">How to use a toolkit without installing it</a>)
+If you don't have any (except C++ toolkit) dependency needed installed on your PC you have two options:
 * To download it and install on your PC
 * To download it without installing only to build this project